In this article, we will discuss the best hardware sequencers, of all types, for various purposes, in 2023.

 Key Features:

-- Keyboard view
+• Keyboard view

-In the same keyboard view, you get access to play chords and their various inversions and style, and you can also trigger chords by pressing a single pad. - Stochastic mode
+In the same keyboard view, you get access to play chords and their various inversions and style, and you can also trigger chords by pressing a single pad.

 The stochastic mode lets you assign probability sets to certain notes to create generative music.
 The higher the probability, the more lit a pad is.

 The generative features like randomizer, harmonizer, random chord generator, and 4-way arpeggiator, multiple LFOs allow for some interesting movements and sounds.
-Of course, its basic sonic structure depends on the instrument itโs connected to, but as a sequencer, thereโs no limit to the programming you could do to the incoming signal.
+Of course, its basic sonic structure depends on the instrument it’s connected to, but as a sequencer, there’s no limit to the programming you could do to the incoming signal.

 Pros:

 You can connect any external instrument/synth to the OXI using its USB-C connectivity, MIDI inputs, and 8 CV/Gate outputs.
 Moreover, it has a long battery life and string built, which makes it portable and great for performance.
-Overall, its Multi mode also gives you great performance, making it a flexible instrument with insane capabilities, as it can sequence up to 4 polyphonic synths simultaneously.

-At the same price, devices are available in the market with in-built synths, samplers, and sequencers that the OXI doesnโt have.
-The pads arenโt velocity sensitive to play an instrument with them, and the screen is very small.
+At the same price, devices are available in the market with in-built synths, samplers, and sequencers that the OXI doesn’t have.
+The pads aren’t velocity sensitive to play an instrument with them, and the screen is very small.

-3. Arturia MiniBrute 2S (Semi-Modular Synth with 3-track Step Sequencer)
+4. Arturia MiniBrute 2S (Semi-Modular Synth with 3-track Step Sequencer)

 Check on Thomann (Noir Edition)

-MiniBrute S2 is a semi-modular patch synth with two different synth engines in one.ย
+MiniBrute S2 is a semi-modular patch synth with two different synth engines in one.

 The first synth engine has a fader section for six different oscillators, 2 envelope sections, 2 VCO sections, one amp section, and two LFOs.
 The other section has patchable modular synth architecture with VCOs, sequencers, filters, amp, and envelopes.
-This workflow makes the device a customizable yet easy-to-use synth with a three-track step sequencer.ย
+This workflow makes the device a customizable yet easy-to-use synth with a three-track step sequencer.

 Key Features:

-- Sequencer features
+• Sequencer features

 You can sequence up to 64 steps, such as sixteen sequencers per bank, with pitch and gate, which can be looked at as a single track, and velocity & pressure are two additional configurable tracks.
 You can sequence in two different ways: step and live.
-You can also tie the notes together or increase the gate length. - Other features
+You can also tie the notes together or increase the gate length.

 The device has oscillators with different waveshapes, rewiring ADSR, LFOs, multimode filters, AD Envelope, live recording, arpeggiator, voltage sequencing, AD sequencing and LFO sequencing.
 These advanced sequencing options are rare to find in any sequencer or synthesizer.